beyzaD/food-app/readme.md

   To Deploy to M365 tenant using M365 CLI execute `ms-spfx-build-deploy`

-This app is used and will be extended in the following classes: ngDev, ngAdv, AZ-400, AZ-204 and MS-600
+This app contains several class demos and will be updated for the classes ngDev, ngAdv, AZ-400, AZ-204 and MS-600 whenever time permits